searchisko/searchisko/documentation/tutorials/getting_started_content_provider.md

 ### 2. How to prepare your documents

 Every document that gets pushed into the system via REST API can undergo series of operations and transformations.
 As a result some of the field values can be normalized (like contributor name, project name) or a new fields can be calculated.
-This is important for correct search, faceting, aggregations and filtering across all content stored in the system.
+This is important for correct search, aggregations and filtering across all content stored in the system.

 For instance: "Calculation of histogram of last update date of documents (relevant to actual search query) for particular contributor across specified projects".
 In such example it is important to make sure that the _last update date_ value I can be found correctly and both the _contributor_ and _project_ values are normalised.

-The fields that are used for common calculations during search (like mentioned faceting or filtering) are typically prefixed with `sys_` prefix (e.g. `sys_contributors`, `sys_last_activity_date` … etc).
+The fields that are used for common calculations during search (like mentioned aggregations or filtering) are typically prefixed with `sys_` prefix (e.g. `sys_contributors`, `sys_last_activity_date` … etc).

 * For complete list of common `sys_` fields see [Content object](https://github.com/searchisko/searchisko/blob/master/documentation/rest-api/content/dcp_content_object.md) and for further usage examples see [available sys_types](https://github.com/searchisko/searchisko/blob/master/documentation/rest-api/README.md).